 Hospice care is available for anyone with a terminal illness when his or her primary care provider believes they have six months or less to live.

-Allina Health Hospice serves patients living in our service area of 30 counties throughout Minnesota.
+Allina Health Hospice serves patients living in our service area, which includes 33 Minnesota counties and 3 Wisconsin counties.
 We care for patients wherever they call home, including assisted living centers, skilled nursing facilities, group homes and residential hospice facilities.

 Payment and insurance

 Hospice care is covered by most insurers, including Medicare, Medicaid and private insurers.
 Private pay options are also available.

 Our admission staff can help evaluate your coverage.
 Call us at 651-635-9173 or 1-800-261-0879.